What’s the process to liquidate a company in El Salvador?

 FAQs for liquidating an entity in El Salvador

-Based on our extensive experience these are the common questions and doubts of our clients when liquidating a local entity
+Based on our extensive experience these are the common questions we receive from clients about liquidating an entity in El Salvador.

-The liquidation process will normally take between (6) and (12) months, assuming the entity is in good standing and no rectification work is required.
+The liquidation process will normally take from six months to a year, assuming the entity is in good standing and no rectification work is required.

 The dissolution and liquidation processes of companies in El Salvador are complex, with a lot of paperwork and government engagement involved.
 For foreign companies doing business in El Salvador, this can be a costly and time-consuming process if the company is not familiar with the legislation for liquidation in El Salvador.